-Reporting symptom severity.
-Severity of pain and its impact on function are key factors in determining the need for intervention.
-For the purposes of this guideline, significant pain and functional impairment refer to pain rated ≥ 4 on the VAS scale and associated with difficulty performing at least 2 impacted daily activities, such as walking and wearing reasonable shoes.
+Reporting symptom severity - Severity of pain and its impact on function are key factors in determining the need for intervention.
+For this guideline's purposes, significant pain and functional impairment refer to pain rated \geq 3 on the VAS scale and associated with difficulty performing daily activities, such as walking and wearing reasonable shoes.

-Imaging report.
-The provider shall submit a detailed imaging report for studies obtained within the past 12 months.
+Imaging report - The provider shall submit a detailed imaging report for studies obtained within the past 12 months.
 In the absence of a detailed report, the provider may submit a report from an independent radiologist.
 The results of all imaging studies should correlate with the clinical findings in support of the requested procedure.
 Where applicable, radiographic imaging must include weight-bearing anterior-posterior and lateral views of the affected foot.